 Our counselor works with individual students and parents when requested by teachers and /or parents.
-She uses the 2nd STEP Character Education materials with all students in regularly scheduled sessions in each Elementary classroom.
+She uses the STEP Character Education materials with all students in regularly scheduled sessions in each Elementary classroom.

-We use Move This World to provide social/emotional support for all students at least once per week.
 The backpack program provides weekend food for students who qualify.
 Johnson County Central Schools try to cover the needs of our students emotionally, nutritionally, and academically.